 The “Munchies,” Anorexia, HIV/AIDS, and Cancer

-Some people naturally under eat.
-However, others under eat due to their health condition, like cancer or HIV/AIDS, or medication they take for their health condition.
+Could the munchies make you not fat, but a healthy weight?
+Some people naturally under-eat.
+However, others under-eat due to their health condition, like cancer or HIV/AIDS, or medication they take for their health condition.

 Weight loss is a common part of cancer and HIV/AIDS development and treatment.
 This is due to the psychological and physiological effects, and associated medication.
 So, these patients sorely need an increased appetite to prevent rapid symptom onset and encourage healing.